What is Padcev?

 What other drugs will affect Padcev?

-Some drugs can affect your blood levels of enfortumab vedotin, which may increase side effects.
+Many drugs can interact with your blood levels of enfortumab vedotin, which may increase side effects.
 Tell your doctor about all your other medicines, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 More about Padcev (enfortumab vedotin)